Dale Coyne Racing: IndyCar Series

-Sebastien Bourdais will continue driving in the No. 18 car with a continuation of the Vasser-Sullivan partnership which had also been extended for multiple years.
-Bourdais' current best finish is a podium achieved at Barber Motorsports Park.
+Sebastien Bourdais continued driving in the No. 18 car with a continuation of the Vasser-Sullivan partnership which had also been extended for multiple years.
+Bourdais' best finish was a podium achieved at Barber Motorsports Park.
 Santino Ferrucci would return to the team for the full season in 2019 running as the only driver in a David Yurman sponsored No. 19 car.
 His best finish of the season came at the opening race of 9th with another Top 10 at the IndyCar Grand Prix.
 James Davison will join the team for the 2019 Indianapolis 500 in a partnership with Jonathan Byrd's Racing, Hollinger MotorSport, and Belardi Auto Racing in a continuation of the partnership from last year but changing from A.J.
 Foyt Racing continuing to use the No. 33.

 In December 2021, the team announced they would be signing Takuma Sato to race full-time for the 2022 season in the No. 51 car, replacing the outgoing Romain Grosjean.
 Also, they would partner with HMD Motorsports in the #18 for David Malukas.
+Malukas returned to the team for 2023, while Sting Ray Robb made his IndyCar debut in the No. 51 car for the season.